TinEye/tineyeservices_java/README.rst

 ================================

-**TinEyeServices** is a Java library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
-MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+**TinEyeServices** is a Java library for the MatchEngine, MobileEngine, MulticolorEngine and WineEngine APIs.
+MatchEngine, MobileEngine, MulticolorEngine and WineEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
-See `<http://services.tineye.com/>`_ for more information.
+See `<https://services.tineye.com/>`_ for more information.

 Dependencies
 ============